juancolonna/birdnet-vamp/README.md

 5. Click **OK** and wait for the analysis to complete
 6. Detections appear as labeled regions on a new label track

-> **Note:** Stereo audio files are automatically mixed down to mono by averaging both channels when you execute the BirdNet plugin, which may produce slightly different results compared to a native mono recording.
+> **Note:** Stereo audio files are automatically mixed down to mono by averaging both channels when you execute the BirdNET plugin, which may produce slightly different results compared to a native mono recording.
 If you are unsure, convert your audio to mono before running **Analyze → BirdNET**.

 ## Usage on Sonic-Visualiser

-1. Open an audio file in Sonic-BirdNet (**File → Open**)
+1. Open an audio file in Sonic-BirdNET (**File → Open**)
 2. Optionally select a specific region of the track to analyze
 3. Go to **Transform → Analysis by Plugin Name → BirdNET**
 4. Adjust parameters if desired